Get Your Business Noticed Online

 This is how we’ll be able to get reports of how people are using our website, how they found us, what pages they landed on, and what they do once they get there.

 Are they browsing around and reading articles page after page?
 Or are they coming to our website and then just leaving or bouncing.
 Bounce rate is not good for our search engine efforts.

 I always say analytics is like turning the lights on in your website.
 And without those reports everything you do is just a guess.

 Tracking is an extremely important component in the Getting Noticed phase.

 Below are the components necessary in the Getting Noticed phase.
 Do you have them all in place?

 The most important step before getting the word out is to make sure all of your efforts and money are focused on attracting the right audience.
 It is a huge and fatal mistake to assume you know where your audience hangs out and how they are searching.

 Believe it or not, off-site projects will take up the majority of your time and effort.
-This includes things like blogs, Web 2.0 properties, podcasts, videos and social networking.
+This includes things like search engine marketing (SEM), blogs, Web 2.0 properties, podcasts, videos and social media.
 We will also reach them through various forms of advertising.

 If you’re putting in the money, time and effort into your website you absolutely must be able to see what’s happening…in real time.
 Skipping analytics is how people (even experts) lose their shirts.
 They don’t bother to track or adjust their efforts.